nimiq/hub/docs/index.md

 # Nimiq Accounts

 Nimiq Accounts provides a unified interface for all Nimiq wallets, accounts and contracts.
-It is the primary interface via which users manage their wallets and which provides websites with a consise API to interact with Nimiq accounts.
+It is the primary interface via which users manage their wallets and which provides websites and apps with a consise API to interact with their users' Nimiq accounts.

 ## The Accounts Client library